|

 of the article is rather anti-scientific, purely because science hasn’t

 assigned a soppy name to this recently discovered planet.
-Something else
+Something else which seems to go unnoticed by the

-which seems to go unnoticed by the press is the fact that if a member of the
+press is the fact that if a member of the public has a complaint about a

-public has a complaint about a health care professional then there is a very
+health care professional then there is a very open process by which

-open process by which allegations of unprofessionalism, incompetence and
+allegations of unprofessionalism, incompetence and malpractice are followed

-laid out by the HPC, as are the results of their investigations.
-Such
+as are the results of their investigations.
+Such investigations are a matter

-investigations are a matter of public record.
-Periodically I go through the
+of public record.
+Periodically I go through the archives.
+Some make macabre

-archives.
-Some make macabre reading, some are downright criminal.
+reading, some are downright criminal.
 And this one

 amazed me – a psychologist who told his patient that she was both